MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-runbooks.md

 You can set a runbook in System Center - Orchestrator, to run whenever a new VM or service is created by remote calls to SPF with System Center Virtual Machine Manager (VMM).

 - You can set the runbook to be invoked using the Windows PowerShell `T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler` cmdlet.
 - SPF raises internal events to invoke the runbook.
-The runbook is continuously invoked, as long as the extensible event handler is enabled.
+The runbook is continuously invoked, if the extensible event handler is enabled.
 - SPF won't invoke the runbook if the VM or service was created by other means.
 For example, using Windows PowerShell cmdlets, or by using the VMM console.
 - To support the infrastructure for invoking a runbook, SPF calls the `Start-SCOrchestratorRunbook` cmdlet internally.
 It doesn't need to be explicitly called by the user.
-- Ensure you have applied the following before you call the `T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler` cmdlet:
+- Ensure you've applied the following before you call the `T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler` cmdlet:
     - The URL of the Orchestrator web service.
     - The identity settings for the SPF application pools in **Internet Information Services \(IIS\) Manager** must be included in the Orchestrator Users Group.